Driver who crossed to wrong side of road 20 times jailed for three years

 Daniel Culhane (30) of Owenahincha, Rosscarbery, Co Cork, pleaded guilty to several offences, including endangerment, dangerous driving, drunken driving, driving without insurance and driving while disqualified, when he appeared at Cork Circuit Criminal Court on Monday.

-Det Garda Manus O’Donnell outlined the background to Culhane’s offending as he was driving his grey Citroen erratically along the R586 between Bandon and Enniskeane at about 10.25am when a passenger in a car behind him began filming his driving on a phone.
+Det Garda Manus O’Donnell outlined the background to Culhane’s offending as he was driving his grey Citroen erratically along the R586 between Bandon and Enniskeane at about 10.25am on December 16th 2020 when a passenger in a car behind him began filming his driving on a phone.

 Det Garda O’Donnell showed some of the footage in court with several narrow escapes along the 2.5km road where oncoming drivers had to take evasive action to avoid crashing into Culhane when he drove on the wrong side.